 Whether it’s a sleek, minimal leather-look style, or a studded, statement piece, a Zara backpack will be at the cutting edge of what’s hot, at any given point in time.

 Leather backpacks are a hot commodity on today’s fashion landscape and, arguably, nobody is doing them better than Miansai.
-The New York-based label has a strong focus on craftsmanship and sourcing the finest materials money can buy.
+The Miami-based label has a strong focus on craftsmanship and sourcing the finest materials money can buy.
 And the results are stunning.

 For a real hand-crafted backpack, constructed from fine Italian leather, you need look no further.